circleci/circleci-docs/jekyll/_cci2/config-editor.md

 description: "Docs page on In-app configuration editor use and features"
 version:
 - Cloud
-- Server v2.x
+- Server v3.x
 ---

-A UI environment, the CircleCI config editor, is provided for users who wish to modify their configurations without the use of the
-[CircleCI CLI]({{ site.baseurl }}/2.0/local-cli/) and/or a text editor.
-Using the CircleCI configuration editor eases the developer experience by giving users the ability to modify their CI/CD processes in a more unified fashion.
+The CircleCI config editor is provided so you can modify your configuration files without the use of the [CircleCI CLI]({{ site.baseurl }}/2.0/local-cli/) and/or a text editor.
+Using the CircleCI configuration editor eases the developer experience by giving you the ability to modify your CI/CD processes in a more unified fashion.

 ![Config Editor]({{ site.baseurl }}/assets/img/docs/config-editor-main.png)